ruiqi7/repentance-part-2/UserTestingResults.md

 - Thought the heirloom can be used to kill the monsters → maybe remove it / give it some purpose other than lore
 - Thought the flashlight can be used by interacting with the inventory → maybe allow that instead of using F / remove flashlight from inventory
 - Unclear how to use the items in the inventory → maybe explain upon item collection (eg. mention name of item + which number to click to use it)
-- Some thought the salt looked like a Vietnamese farmer hat XD
+- Some thought the salt looked like a Vietnamese farmer hat
 - A bit hard to pick up → increase the range of the raycast
 - Salt didn’t repel the monster once the monster already got too close (player just put down the salt and then died)
 - Unclear that graves are at the side of the house and also hard to find the way back to the graves after leaving it → maybe give some guidance to return eg. light / map with just the relative position of the player to the house shown